Creton: Wake up to a French-Canadian tradition

-Inspiration: Cretons (pronounced crUH-ton) was traditional breakfast fare for the pioneers of early French Canada.
+Creton (pronounced crUH-ton) was the breakfast of choice for the French settlers of Canada.
 Growing up as I did in the Quebec countryside near Montreal, reminders of pioneer life were easily found close to home.
 The land outside our door was vast and its history, rich.
 The traditional creton recipe is a blend of pork and exotic spices, congealed and then spread on toast.
 In a harsh winter climate it made perfect sense to eat such a breakfast before heading into the forest on snowshoes.
 Today it makes sense because it tastes so gourmet good.

-The traditional cretons recipe is upheld to this day, though some now serve it more discerningly as a snack or appetizer (also substituting leaner meats).
+Though the traditional creton recipe is upheld to this day, some now serve it more discerningly as a snack or appetizer (also substituting leaner meats).
 Still, this medley of simple farmhouse ingredients is elevated by the addition of a few unexpected aromatic seasonings.
 The result is a surprising, subtle, sublime savoury sensation.
-It’s a recipe that requires slow cooking with constant stirring, something the Thermomix does very well.
-For me cretons is synonymous with a childhood in Canada’s French milieu.
+It’s a recipe that requires slow cooking with constant stirring, something the Thermomix does so very well.
+For me creton is synonymous with a childhood in Canada’s French province.
 My mother’s kitchen always smelled warmly of tradition, family, hard work, and joie de vivre.
-On the best of days, our house was infused with the spicy aroma of simmering cretons.
+On the best of days, our house was infused with the spicy aroma of simmering creton.
 Bon appétit tout le monde!